dclive/AsusB450M-II_Ryzen5600X_Hackintosh/README.md

 **Addendum: OC90+**

 - Use OCAT to update.
 No issues to report.
 DO THIS.
 It's worth staying current and fully fixed.
+OC91 as of 4/2023 is fully working, and takes moments to update via OCAT.
+See my OCAT procedure for full details.